JWBurgers/Bitcoin_Server/Chapter 10 - Configuring and running Bitcoin Core.md

 This will show you operations that have been performed by Bitcoind, including obtaining new blocks, finding peers, loading configuration options, and so on.

-If you scroll upwards, you might at some point see the following line: “Bitcoin Core version v25.0 (release build)”.
+If you scroll upwards, you might at some point see the following line: **`Bitcoin Core version v25.0 (release build)`**.
 This is the first line Bitcoind outputs when it starts running.
 If you cannot find this line, it means Bitcoind has already performed too many operations for you to see its starting point with the tail instruction above.

 At this point, you should just let Bitcoind synchronize with the network.
 This synchronization process can take a substantial amount of time.
 If you have a decent system and Internet connection, it should probably be ready in a day or so.
 There are some methods that you can deploy to shorten the waiting time.
 But unless you are in some urgent rush, we would just suggest you patiently wait out the process rather than complicate matters further.

-In order to verify that you have synchronized, just check the Bitcoind log file at any time, using the following instruction:
+In order to verify that you have synchronized the Block Chain, just check the Bitcoind log file at any time, using the following instruction:

 * **`$ sudo tail -n 20 debug.log`**

 The last twenty lines of the log file will be output and the activities are likely to be related to the discovery of new blocks.
-Look for the last line that says “UpdateTip”, which concerns the discovery of a new valid block by your node.
+Look for the last line that says **`UpdateTip`**, which concerns the discovery of a new valid block by your node.
 Moving to the right on the line, you will see the timestamp associated with it.
 You are synchronized with the network if the timestamp is very recent, typically from within the last ten minutes (though it may take longer sometimes).

 ## Using Bitcoin-CLI